vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 it will be useful for them to interact with their contact lists through the customer's phone number.

 * **Alternative 1 (current choice):** Delete using either index or phone number.
-    * Pros: Flexibility in method of deletion.
+    * Pros: Flexibility in method of deletion, as users can specify whether they would like to reference a contact by index or phone number by using the `-i` or `-p` prefixes.
-    * Cons: Slightly more complicated for user to delete a contact.
+    * Cons: Slightly more complicated for user to delete a contact, as a longer command has to be typed.

 * **Alternative 2:** Delete via phone number only.
     * Pros: Implementation is more straightforward, as there is only one type of input to be expected.